Force over Distance: Chapter 22

 Progress.

-He tried to focus on his immediate surroundings, rather than the rising anxiety he felt for the safety of his crew.
+He grabbed the nearest console as the room spun.
+That’d be the blood loss, he was pretty sure.
+He did his best to focus on his surroundings, rather than the rising anxiety he felt for the safety of his crew.
 Anything could be happening on Destiny.

 Anything.

-The thought of losing even one person was intolerable to him.
+The thought of losing even one person was intolerable.

-His right arm was a complete deadweight, hanging lifelessly from his shoulder.
+His injured arm hung like deadweight from his shoulder.
 The small wound throbbed mercilessly.

 If he’d ever been in worse shape going into a firefight, he couldn’t remember it.

-“Okay kids,” he said to Chloe and Eli, trying to put forward the appearance of more strength than he felt.
-“Let’s head down the port side of the ship.
-About three quarters of the way down, there’ll be a cargo bay that Rush’ll open and pressurize.”
+“Okay.”
+He tried to project more strength than he felt.
+“Let’s get moving.
+About three quarters of the way down the port side of the ship, we’ll find a cargo bay that Rush’ll open and pressurize.”

 “Seriously?”
-Eli said, looking over his shoulder at Rush.
+Eli looked over his shoulder at Rush.
 “And he knows this?”

-“It’s his plan,” Young said mildly, glancing at the scientist, who was still sitting rigidly at his station.
+“It’s his plan.”
+Young glanced at his chief scientist, still sitting rigidly at his station.

 “Well, does his plan involve keeping us off Destiny’s sensors?
 Otherwise, this is gonna be a real short trip.”